Back to Badlands Tour

-The Back to Badlands Tour is the sixth headlining concert tour by American singer Halsey, celebrating the tenth anniversary of her debut studio album, Badlands (2015).
-The tour began in Los Angeles on October 14, 2025, and will conclude in Melbourne on February 20, 2026.
+The Back to Badlands Tour was the sixth headlining concert tour by American singer Halsey, celebrating the tenth anniversary of her (Note: Halsey uses both she/her and they/them pronouns and switches between them; this article uses she/her pronouns for consistency.) debut studio album, Badlands (2015).
+The tour began in Los Angeles on October 14, 2025, and concluded in Melbourne on February 20, 2026.

 Background

 Halsey announced the tour on August 28, 2025, with 22 shows across North America, Europe and Australia spanning from October 2025 through February 2026.
 The tour serves as a ten year anniversary celebration for her debut album Badlands.
 Prior to the announcement of the tour, Halsey revealed that she will release new music videos for "Gasoline" and "Drive" in celebration of the album's anniversary.
 Halsey also released a special ten year anniversary edition of Badlands on August 29, 2025.
 Tickets are going on sale on September 5, 2025, with various presales running from September 2 to 5.
 On September 2, 2025, new dates for London, Paris and various cities in the United States and Canada were added due to "overwhelming demand".
 On September 4, 2025, Halsey added an extra show for New York City, Toronto, Sydney and Melbourne due to high demand.